 B.A., University of Mary Washington; M.H.P., University of Kentucky

-Michael Spencer serves as the Director of the Center for Historic Preservation.
-He is responsible for contract negotiation, budgeting, research design, and oversight of staff and facilities.
+Michael Spencer served as the Director of the Center for Historic Preservation from 2014 to 2018.
+He was responsible for contract negotiation, budgeting, research design, and oversight of staff and facilities.
 Prof. Spencer is a preservationist with expertise in architectural conservation and building forensics.
 His research has focused on the use of nondestructive technologies to investigate and assess historic structures.
 Such technologies have included infrared thermography (IRT), resistance drilling, and micro-timing.
 Integration of scientific analysis and the increased understanding of historic trades has also been a focus of Prof. Spencer since coming to UMW in 2009.
 Currently, Prof. Spencer is involved with writing the UMW campus Preservation Plan and assisting the National Trust for Historic Preservation in developing plans for HCBU’s across the country.

-B.S. & M.S., Polythechnic Institute of Cluj-Napoca (Romania); M.A., State University of New York at Oneonta; Ph.D., University of Delaware
+B.S. & M.S., Polytechnic Institute of Cluj-Napoca (Romania); M.A., State University of New York at Oneonta; Ph.D., University of Delaware

-If you would like to become a student aide for either the Center for Historic Preservation or the Department of Historic Preservation, contact x1041.
+If you would like to become a student aide for either the Center for Historic Preservation or the Department of Historic Preservation, contact 540-654-1041.